dolittle/vanir/README.md

 The project serves as a combination of packages that we have found useful.
 In addition to this, we've put in the necessary glue when needed to make them work together.

+The goal is to provide a good starting point when creating applications and Dolittle based microservices.

 ## Not a framework

 It is vital to not look at this as a framework of any sort that owns its own concepts.
 Look at it as a springboard for